Jerome H. Lemelson: Patents and litigation

-As a result of cases like Lemelson, US lawmakers were urged to revise patent law to constrain inventors like Lemelson who emerge after an extended period of time demanding large licensing fees.
+As a result of such cases, US lawmakers were urged to revise patent law to constrain inventors who emerge after an extended period of time demanding large licensing fees.
 Under current US law (35 U.S.C.
 122 and 37 C.F.R.
 1.211), revised by Congress in 1999, most patent applications are published 18 months after being received and any resulting patents expire 20 years after the filing date, serving to limit surprise or "submarine" patents.
 Lemelson's applications were submitted under older rules, which kept the application confidential during patent prosecution.

-Controversy

-The sharpest criticism of Lemelson is that he engaged in unfair "submarine" patent filings.
-Such filings are said to piggyback new patents onto applications filed years, even decades, earlier.
-When the technology in question comes into widespread use, the older patent claim surfaces again and the applicant seeks large fees to license the patent(s) in question.

 Honors

 Lemelson, named Engineer of the Year by readers of Design News in 1995, made many millions in uncontested licenses with a number of the world's most successful companies including IBM and Sony, among others.
 In 1995, Lemelson received the Golden Plate Award of the American Academy of Achievement.
 On Thomas Edison's birthday in 1998, the John Templeton Foundation, which recognizes "the incalculable power of the human mind," made a posthumous award.